-Think about your most recent busy season.
+Now, think about your most recent busy season.
 How many of your senior managers were still answering emails at midnight?
-How many review notes could have been avoided if your team wasn't operating on minimal sleep?
-These aren't just rhetorical questions — they're symptoms of a system that needs fundamental restructuring.
+How many review notes could have been avoided if your team wasn’t operating on minimal sleep?
+These aren’t just rhetorical questions — they point to a system in need of fundamental change.

 Document Management and Processing